bookingsuedtirol/mss-go/README.md

 - [x] getLocationList ✓
 - [x] getMasterpackagesList
 - [x] getThemeList
-- [x] validateCoupon
+- [x] validateCoupon ✓

-Warning: Only the methods with a check mark next to them have been tested so far.
+Warning: Only the methods with a ✓ next to them have been tested so far.

 ## Before running examples/tests